 Helping Charlotte At-Risk Adolescents Experiencing Challenges

-When it comes to preventing substance use and dependency in adulthood, the adolescent years are critical.
+When it comes to preventing alcohol and drug use and dependency in adulthood, the adolescent years are critical.
 Research has shown a clear relationship between early substance use and an increased risk for the development of substance use disorders.
 Because substance use has such an outsized impact on developing brains, prevention is key.

 Anuvia offers early intervention programs that are designed to meet teens where they are: helping them to develop decision-making and communication skills, manage their anger, de-escalate conflicts, set goals, and avoid the use of alcohol and drugs.